rbjaxter/budhud-compiler/README.md

 # budhud-compiler

 > A tool to compile away as many #base and #include directives as possible.
+Designed for [budhud](https://github.com/rbjaxter/budhud).

 ## Usage